troglobit/libite/README.md

 Build & Install
 ---------------

-The library is built for and developed on GNU/Linux systems as a light weight utility library.
-Libite (LITE) employs the de facto standard GNU configure and build system:
+This library was initially built for and developed on GNU/Linux systems as a light weight utility library, these days NetBSD should also work.
+Libite (LITE) employs the de facto standard GNU configure and build
+system:

     ./configure
     make -j5
     make install-strip

+**Note:** When checking code from GitHub, use <kbd>./autogen.sh</kbd> to generate a `configure` script.
+It is a generated file and otherwise only included in released tarballs.

 TODO